Falklands War: Argentine occupation

-The Argentine Army unit earmarked for the occupation was the 25th Infantry Regiment, a unit of about 681 men specially trained from all the regions of Argentina; it was flown into Stanley Airport as soon as the runway had been cleared.
-Once it became clear that the British were sending an amphibious task force, there was a general recall of reservists and two brigades of eight infantry regiments and their supporting units were dispatched to the islands.
-The total Argentine garrison numbered some 13,000 troops by the beginning of May.
-The conscripts born in 1963 had only recently been called-up, so they were supplemented by the recall of the previous year's intake.
-Brigadier General Mario Benjamín Menéndez was appointed Military Governor of the Malvinas.
+The Argentine Army unit designated for the occupation was the 25th Infantry Regiment (Argentina), a force of about 681 men specially trained and drawn from various regions of Argentina; it was flown into Port Stanley Airport as soon as the runway had been cleared.
+Once it became clear that the British were sending an amphibious task force, there was a general recall of reservists and two brigades with eight infantry regiments and support units were dispatched to the islands.
+By early May, the total Argentine garrison numbered around 13,000 troops.
+Conscripts from the 1963 intake had only recently been called up, so the previous year's intake was also recalled.
+Brigadier General Mario Benjamín Menéndez was appointed Military Governor of the Falklands.

-Argentine military police arrived with detailed files on many islanders, allowing intelligence officer Major Patricio Dowling to arrest and interrogate islanders who he suspected might lead opposition to the occupation.
-Initially, Islanders suspected of holding anti-Argentine views were expelled, including the Luxton family (who had lived in the islands since the 1840s) and David Colville, editor of the Falkland's Times.
-This proved to be counter-productive, as those expelled gave interviews to the press.
-Subsequently, fourteen other community leaders, including the senior medical officer, were interned at Fox Bay on West Falkland.
-Concerned by Dowling's actions, senior Argentine officers had him removed from the islands.
-For almost a month, the civilian population of Goose Green was detained in the village hall in "unpleasant conditions".Less well known are similar detentions in other outlying settlements, in one case leading to the death of an islander denied access to his medication.
-In the closing moments of the war, some troops began to place booby traps in civilian homes, defiled homes with excrement, destroyed civilian property and committed arson against civilian properties.
+Argentine military police arrived with detailed files on many islanders, allowing intelligence officer Major Patricio Dowling to arrest and interrogate those suspected of opposing the occupation.
+Initially, some islanders deemed anti-Argentine were expelled, including the Luxton family and David Colville, editor of the Falklands Times.
+This move backfired, as those expelled gave interviews to the press.
+Later, 14 other community leaders, including the senior medical officer, were interned at Fox Bay on West Falkland.
+Concerned by Dowling’s conduct, senior Argentine officers removed him from the islands.
+For nearly a month, the civilian population of Goose Green was confined in the village hall under unpleasant conditions.
+Similar detentions were reported in other settlements.

+As part of the Argentine occupation, a medical and demographic survey was carried out, including the island's first-ever population census and analysis of blood types, including the Rh factor.
+This study, never before conducted by the British administration, posed serious risks when performing blood transfusions.

+Due to food shortages and poor logistical support, some Argentine conscripts resorted to slaughtering sheep belonging to islanders in the Goose Green area as a means of survival.

-Argentine officers and NCOs have been accused of handing out rough Field punishment to their conscript soldiers.
-Ration packs from the Moody Brook depot were found to have foodstuff missing according to Private Alan Craig from the 7th Regiment, and troops garrisoning Port Howard were starved, and according to Max Hastings and Simon Jenkins in their book The Battle for the Falklands (Norton, 1984), "Attempts to go absent without leave were punished by beatings or forcing the offender to sit for hours with his naked feet in the freezing water on the mountainside."
-Private Rito Portillo from the 1st Marine Anti-Aircraft Battalion and Private Remigio Fernández from the 5th Regiment were reported to have been executed or died because of mistreatment by their own officers.
-Soldiers were made to sign non-disclosure documents on their return from the Islands.
+Argentine officers and NCOs were accused of imposing harsh field punishments on conscripts.
+According to accounts like that of Private Alan Craig, food rations often arrived opened or with missing items.
+Troops garrisoning Port Howard reported severe food deprivation, and according to Max Hastings and Simon Jenkins in The Battle for the Falklands (1984), attempts to go absent without leave were punished by beatings or being forced to sit for hours with bare feet in freezing water.
+Private Rito Portillo and Private Remigio Fernández were reportedly executed or died as a result of abuse by their own officers.
+Upon returning to the mainland, many soldiers were allegedly forced to sign non-disclosure agreements.